17 Mar PUPPY LITTER MATES TRAINING

 Shelters are rescuing and re-homing dogs of all ages daily.
 When dog-moms are rescued pregnant, or puppies are found in pairs; the shelters may opt to adopt them out as a “bonded-pair”.

 Occasionally, we have families that buy two puppies from the same litter or even two puppies from the same pet shop that lived in the same cage together.
 The intention is sweet- to not separate the puppies and feel guilty leaving one behind.
 You may think it’s a good idea for you to take both puppies so they have each other as companions.
-Time and time again we encounter this same scenario and find the same conclusion, DON’T DO IT.
+Time and time again we encounter this same scenario and find the same conclusion, we don’t recommend you do it.

 Why you ask?
 What are the consequences for raising two puppies together?